-If the organization is not currently recognized by the Internal Revenue Service as a 501(c)(3) tax-exempt not-for-profit, they may identify a 501(c)(3) sponsor to act as their organization's fiscal agent.
-The fiscal agent must be recognized as a publicly supported, charitable organization under section 501(c)(3) of the Internal Revenue Service Code.
+If the organization is not currently recognized by the Internal Revenue Service as a 501(c)(3) tax-exempt not-for-profit, they may identify a 501(c)(3) sponsor to act as their organization's fiscal agent/sponsor.
+The fiscal agent/sponsor must be recognized as a publicly supported, charitable organization under section 501(c)(3) of the Internal Revenue Service Code.
+Churches that meet the requirements of section 501(c)(3) are automatically considered tax exempt and are not required to apply for and obtain recognition of exempt status.
+Therefore, churches that meet 501(c)(3) requirements can act as a fiscal agent/sponsor.